-Other methods that researchers may use to access articles involve so-called "shadow libraries" or "pirate OA", where articles are made available on the web with disregard to any existing copyright.
-Two such venues have gained wide-scale popularity in recent years: Sci-Hub and ResearchGate.
-Of the respondents to the Bibsam survey, 26% answered that when they cannot access an article they instead sought access on ResearchGate, and 14% on Sci-Hub (Olson et al., 2020).
-A similar survey of researchers at the Faculty of Medicine of the University of Münster found that 46% of researchers sought articles on ResearchGate when access was unavailable at their university15.
-A previous study has found that more than 50% of articles on ResearchGate are in infringement of copyright and publishers' policies (Jamali, 2017), which led to major publishers including Elsevier to take legal action against ResearchGate in 2018 (Else, 2018).
-Sci-Hub, founded by Alexandra Elbakvan in 2011, is another shadow library with large-scale coverage: an analysis in 2018 found that it provides access to nearly all available scholarly literature (Himmelstein et al, 2018).
-In Figure 13 we analysed the rates of daily Sci-Hub downloads from Germany in 2017, using freely available and geo-coded access logs that were released by Sci-Hub (data for Germany was previously aggregated by Strecker (2018)).
+Other methods that researchers may use to access articles involve so-called "shadow libraries" or "pirate OA," where articles are made available on the web with disregard to any existing copyright.
+Two such venues have gained widespread popularity in recent years: Sci-Hub and ResearchGate.
+Of the respondents to the Bibsam survey, 26% answered that when they could not access an article they instead sought access on ResearchGate, and 14% on Sci-Hub (Olsson et al., 2020).
+A similar survey of researchers at the Faculty of Medicine of the University of Münster found that 46% of researchers sought articles on ResearchGate when access was unavailable at their university.
+A previous study has found that more than 50% of articles on ResearchGate are in infringement of copyright and publishers' policies (Jamali, 2017), which led major publishers, including Elsevier, to take legal action against ResearchGate in 2018 (Else, 2018b).
+Sci-Hub, founded by Alexandra Elbakyan in 2011, is another shadow library with large-scale coverage: An analysis in 2018 found that it provides access to nearly all available scholarly literature (Himmelstein, Romero et al., 2018).
+In Figure 11 we analyze the rates of daily Sci-Hub downloads from Germany in 2017, using freely available and geocoded access logs that were released by Sci-Hub (data for Germany was previously aggregated by Strecker (2018)).
 The figure shows the proportion of all downloads that were made for Elsevier articles each day.
-To our knowledge, no more recent data is available beyond the end of 2017, thus we cannot measure changes in download rates following Elsevier access restrictions in 2018; however, our data do cover the brief 6-week period that Elsevier restricted access at the beginning of 2017, during which we observe no increase in the proportion of downloads made to Elsevier articles compared to articles from other venues.
-Interestingly, the proportion of downloads for Elsevier articles increased dramatically by ~10\% in December 2017 compared to previous months, though it is not clear what drove these increased download rates.
+To our knowledge, no more recent data is available beyond the end of 2017 at the time of writing this article, and thus we cannot measure changes in download rates following Elsevier's access restrictions in 2018; however, our data do cover the brief 6-week period that Elsevier restricted access at the beginning of 2017, during which we observe no increase in the proportion of downloads made to Elsevier articles compared to articles from other venues.
+Interestingly, the proportion of downloads for Elsevier articles increased dramatically by ~10% in December 2017 compared to previous months, though it is not clear what drove these increased download rates.

-With respect to researchers citation practices, and how these may influence the continually high citation rates of "inaccessible" Elsevier articles, a more contentious hypothesis is that scientists do not necessarily read the full-text articles before citing them (i.e. they read only the abstracts, or do not read them at all), making the issue of access obsolete.
-Previous studies on the frequency and patterns of misprints in reference lists have concluded that 70-90% of references are simply copied from other articles' reference lists (Simkin and Roychowdhury, 2005), with estimates that only ~20% of all authors that cite a paper have actually read it (Simkin and Roychowdhury, 2007).
-We cannot determine whether this is the case for researchers in Germany, but this may present an interesting avenue for future studies that also look at differences in citation rates between OA and non-OA articles.
+With respect to researchers' citation practices, and how these may influence the continually high citation rates of "inaccessible" Elsevier articles, a more contentious hypothesis is that scientists do not necessarily read the full-text articles before citing them (i.e., they read only the abstracts, or do not read them at all), making the issue of access obsolete.
+Studies on the